April 24, 2019 - A building is like your body.

-“The AISD and its architects utilize BIM on many district projects, but most commonly on newly constructed facilities like McNutt and Peach Elementary, the Dipert Career and Technology Center and the Agricultural Science Center,” said Kelly Horn, AISD executive director of plant services.
+“The AISD and its architects utilize BIM on many district projects, but most commonly on newly constructed facilities like McNutt and Peach Elementary, the Dipert Career and Technology Center and the Agricultural Science Center,” said Kelly Horn, AISD executive director of Facility Services.

 Each room and space in the new facilities require precise coordination.
 Everything – like duct work, electrical wiring, plumbing pipes, fire sprinkler, beams, walls and more – must fit together perfectly.

 Osborne gave the natatorium in the Athletics Complex as an example of a complex space that really benefits from 3D modeling.
 There will be tons of equipment in the pool room, but thanks to BIM, all the equipment will fit together like a puzzle and get installed without a hitch.